Choosing between Bizzabo vs. Goldcast for your B2B event program often comes down to these five questions:

 Bizzabo offers 2,500+ native integrations including Salesforce, HubSpot, Marketo, Eloqua, and Pardot.
 However, the martech and CRM integrations are premium add-ons, not included in the base plan.

-Users consistently report Salesforce sync friction, particularly around bidirectional syncing and managing recurring annual events as unified series.
-The connection exists, but data fidelity between event engagement and CRM records requires configuration work.
+With a G2 rating of 4.3/5 (based on 500+ reviews), users consistently report Salesforce sync friction, particularly around bidirectional syncing and managing recurring annual events as unified series.
+The connection exists, but data fidelity between event engagement and CRM records requires significant configuration work.

 Goldcast has native integrations with Salesforce, HubSpot, Marketo, Eloqua, and Pardot.